caproto/caproto/doc/source/basics.rst

     command = caproto.RepeaterRegisterRequest('0.0.0.0')

-Pass the command to our broadcaster's :meth:`~Connection.send`send`` method, which translates the command to bytes.
+Pass the command to our broadcaster's :meth:`~Broadcaster.send` method, which translates the command to bytes.

 .. ipython:: python